dainst/idai-field/desktop/src/manual/manual.en.md

 * *Label*: The display label of the value.
 You can enter labels for different languages.
 * *Description*: A description text where you can specify more detailed information about the value.
 This text is displayed in the configuration editor as a tooltip for the corresponding value.
 * *References*: Specify URLs here to reference definitions in other systems.

+### Select project languages

+The menu "Project configuration" ➝ "Select project languages..." allows you to specify the languages for which data is to be entered in the project.
+For text fields for which the option "Allow input in multiple languages" is activated in the configuration editor, a separate text can be entered for each project language.
+In addition, empty input fields for the labels and descriptions of categories, fields, groups, valuelists and values are automatically displayed in the configuration editor for each project language.

+Please note that texts that have already been entered will no longer be displayed if the corresponding language is removed from the list of project languages.
+However, they will remain in the database and will be displayed again if the language is once more selected as a project language at a later time.

 ### Import configuration